 LOG= The name of the external file where you want to save the log.

-NEW It replaces the file instead of appending to it.
+NEW It replaces the file instead of appending it to it.
 If you do not specify the New option, the Log will be appended to the existing file whenever the code runs.

 PRINT= It is used for print file specification to procedure output to a permanent external file or SAS catalog entry or printer.